-1. What mitigating measures, Minister, had you put in place for managing potential legal costs resulting from possible breaches of contractual obligation and related costs during the moratorum?
+1. What mitigating measures, Minister, had you put in place for managing potential legal costs resulting from possible breaches of contractual obligation and related costs during the moratorium?

-As the Hon Members of this August House would recall a detailed response on various aspects related to the Mass Housing Development Programme was given by my Deputy, Hon Klazen last week, including the reasons why it has been found necessary to put any further construction on a halt, firstly to prevent an increase in the already huge unpaid bills to contractors and secondly to allow the Government to review and rectify the entire programme implementation approach in order to avoid similar challenges and identified misalignments.
+As the Hon Members of this August House would recall a detailed response on various aspects related to the Mass Housing Development Programme was given by my Deputy, Hon Klazen last week, including the reasons why it has been found necessary to put any further construction on a halt, firstly to prevent an increase in the already huge unpaid bills to contractors and secondly to allow the Government to review and rectify issues in order to avoid similar challenges in the future.
+However, I must inform this August House that the Mass Housing Development Programme shall continue, but I shall expect those who would be entrusted by the government with the implementation to adhere to financial prudence and good governance.

-In addition I wish to state that the central aim of the programme is to enable the constuction of houses that will meet the housing needs of our people in general and especially the ultra-low and low income groups, in terms of quantity, quality and pricing.
-It is common knowledge that the per square meter cost of the houses as per contracts signed are exorbitant and this has resulted in extremely high prices of the consequent houses built, thereby defeating the affordability goal, which I believe all of us want to achieve for our people.
+In addition I wish to state that the central aim of the programme is to enable the construction of houses that will meet the housing needs of our people in general and especially the ultra-low and low income groups, in terms of quantity, quality and pricing.
+It is common knowledge that the cost per square meter of the houses as per contracts signed are exorbitant and this has resulted in extremely high prices of the consequent houses built, thereby defeating the affordability goal, which I believe all of us want to achieve for our people.

 The question is should we stand by and allow this identified undesirable situation continue and even exsclate?
 No, we cannot and should not.
 This will be irresponsible.
-Our intervention is to unecessarily disadvantage anyone, but simply to try to rectify a problem that is there for everyone to see, including the contractors who still have huge unpaid bills owed to them.
+Our intervention is not to unecessarily disadvantage anyone, but simply to try to rectify a problem that is there for everyone to see, including the contractors who still have huge unpaid bills owed to them.
 It is a collective responsibility of every caring Namibian to play their part to make housing affordable to our people, not only the Government's.
-I thus wish to seek the understanding and patience of contractors and other pearties who have been afected by the halting of work in order to allow the Government and its agency to verify the situation on the ground and find a feasible solution thereto in the interest of all.
+I thus wish to seek the understanding and patience of contractors and other parties who have been affected by the halting of work in order to allow the Government and its agency to verify the situation on the ground and find a feasible solution thereto in the interest of all.

 As far as possible legal challenges or claims are concerned, we will deal with any such as they come.
 We have one of such claims already lodged against NHE and the Government, and we are dealing with it.
+It is my conviction that we all belong to this government and shall only stand proud when our government is standing out with pride.